Skip to main content

 Displaying the protection settings

 Each protection can provide different configuration options, which are sometimes also referred to as protection settings.
-The command that is used to view these settings
+The command that is used to view these settings is the protections show command.

 To display an overview for a protection's protection settings, you can use the !draupnir protections show <protection name> command.
 If you don't know the name of the protection that you are trying to find, you can copy the name from the list provided when using the !draupnir protections command.